JohnAlbin/chroma/docs/homepage.md

 Chroma is a Sass library that manages a project's color names, color variations, and color schemes.

+## VERSION

+These docs are for Chroma 1.0.0.

 ## USAGE

 Here's a quick example of what you can do with Chroma.